lancercat/C4/readme.md

 https://www.kaggle.com/datasets/vsdf2898kaggle/osocrtraining

-and the dabjpmltch_osr.pt and dabjpmltch_kanji.pt files in this repo.
+and add the dabjpmltch_osr.pt and dabjpmltch_kanji.pt files in this repo.

 #### Training Dataset
 The word training set can be found on